 The product carries conversion

 Nobody sold this customer the enterprise tier.
-They arrived at the enterprise tier because their business required it and because the product made the upgrade obvious and friction-free.
+They arrived at it because their business required it and because the product made the upgrade obvious and friction-free.
 This is the hardest thing to achieve in enterprise software: a product experience that makes the upgrade feel like the natural next step rather than a sales motion being pushed on a prospect.
-This conversion is a datapoint that says we have achieved this in at least one case.
+This is a datapoint that says we have achieved it in at least one case.
 We expect to see more.

 The Kind of User We Are Building For